guangf1/Connect4/docs/status.md

 ## Approach
 **Core ideas**:
-&nbsp;·Since connect four is a two-player competitive game, we will train our model incrementally from easy to difficult opponents to avoid not having good enough training results due to consistent repetition of the reward results
+&nbsp;·Since connect four is a two-player competitive game, we will train our model incrementally from easy to difficult opponents to avoid not having good enough training results due to consistent repetition of the &nbsp;reward results
 &nbsp;·So far, we stop at TeenagerSmarterPlayer level opponents.
 We would like to achieve the desired results in a short amount of training first before expanding into more difficult areas to avoid wasting time
 &nbsp;·We mimic the approach used in the exercise that utilizing the stable_baselines3 library to run the DQN and PPO algorithms.
-For Alphazero self-learning, we temporarily try the approach recommended in the Connect-4-Gym-env source code readme file
+For Alphazero self-learning, we temporarily try the approach recommended in the Connect-4-&nbsp;Gym-env source code readme file

 &nbsp;In the current environment, we follow the default setup. state is a 6x7 board, where dropping a piece in any column will leave the piece on the bottom row of the empty space.
-There are 7 actions, each action represents 1 of the 7 columns of the board. reward is +1 for winning the game, -1 for losing the game or dropping a piece in a full column, and 0 for a draw or an action that does not end the game.
+There are 7 actions, each action &nbsp;represents 1 of the 7 columns of the board. reward is +1 for winning the game, -1 for losing the game or dropping a piece in a full column, and 0 for a draw or an action that does not end the game.

 **Algorithms**:
 &nbsp;·Proximal policy optimization(PPO)